srishtishf3e5/medigo-/README.md

             print("Error")
             print(e)
             return False
-    def retreiveMeds(self):
+    def retrieveMeds(self):
         '''
-        Rereives all the medications in the database
+        Retrieves all the medications in the database
         '''
         try:
             query = f"SELECT * FROM Meds;"